hanapedia/hexagon/README.md

 - Service
 - ConfigMap

-Configuration of fields in Deployment such as number of replicas or resource limit and requirement will be supported in the future.
+Deployment can also configured with number of replicas for the service, resource limits and requests, and extra environmental variables.

-#### Physical network topology [WIP]
-By configuring the deployment strategies, Physical network topology of the benchmark microservices application can be altered.
-Features such as Service Mesh type, pod affinity, replicas, and load balancers can be configured via Kubernetes resources.

-### Anomaly simulation [WIP]
-Hexagon extends chaos engineering tools to simulate more complex and realistic set of anomalies, faults, and failures in microservices.

-## Project Structure
+## Components
-- `./cmd/service-unit/main.go` is the entry point for service unit binary.
+- *service unit*: service unit is the primary container image that can be used by the stateless services.
-- `./cmd/hexctl/main.go` is the entry point for cli program that can be used to validate the service-unit configuration and generate the Kubernetes manifests.
+- *hexctl*: hexctl is the cli program that can validate the configuration files and generate kubernetes deployment manifests for the configured application.

 ## How it works
 see [internals](./docs/internals.md).